 St Andrew’s Curriculum

-As at September 2022, the school's curriculum has undergone a review and we are in the process of implementing a revised curriculum.
+In September 2022, the school's curriculum has underwent a review and we are now in the process of embedding the revised curriculum.

 Our curriculum is based on the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years Framework in Reception.